 Church Hill in Queen Anne's County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 8.526′ N, 75° 59.131′ W. Marker is in Church Hill, Maryland, in Queen Anne's County.
-Marker is at the intersection of Main Street and Church Lane, on the right when traveling south on Main Street.
+39° 2.7′ N, 75° 59.173′ W. Marker is in Church Hill, Maryland, in Queen Anne's County.
+Marker is in the St. Luke’s Cemetery at Main Street and Church Lane.
 Touch for map.
 Marker is in this post office area: Church Hill MD 21623, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 23, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 1,812 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on October 23, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.
+This page was last revised on November 22, 2019.
+It was originally submitted on October 23, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 1,536 times since then and 75 times this year.
+Photos: 1, 2. submitted on October 23, 2007, by Bill Pfingsten of Bel Air, Maryland.
+3. submitted on February 11, 2018, by J. J. Prats of Powell, Ohio.
+4. submitted on October 23, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.